Scotland Cancer Screening Error Kills Woman | ExBulletin

 Scotland Cancer Screening Error Kills Woman

 A woman died of cervical cancer after being accidentally excluded from the Scottish screening program.
-Public Health Minister Maree Todd said about 430 women were affected by “serious adverse events” in the Scottish cervical cancer screening program …
+Public health minister Marie Todd said that about 430 women who had undergone a partial hysterectomy were mistakenly told that they did not need to be screened.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online